 Gordon Allport is one of the first humanistic theory-makers.
 He showed common sense about many things, and influenced Abraham Maslow and Carl R. Rogers.
+Those who knew him remembered him warmly.

 Gordon Allport Story